user683/CausalDPO/README.md

 This method introduces a backdoor  adjustment strategy during the preference alignment phase to eliminate interfer- ence from environmental confounders, explicitly models the latent environmental distribution using a soft clustering approach, and enhances robust consistency across diverse environments through invariance constraints.
-Theoretical analy- sis demonstrates that CausalDPO can effectively capture users’ stable preference structures across multiple environments, thereby improving the OOD generaliza- tion performance of LLM-based recommendation models.
+Theoretical analysis demonstrates that CausalDPO can effectively capture users’ stable preference structures across multiple environments, thereby improving the OOD generalization performance of LLM-based recommendation models.
 We conduct extensive experiments under four representative distribution shift settings to validate the effectiveness of CausalDPO, achieving an average performance improvement of 24.10% across four evaluation metrics.